antronerds/r2-training-courses/docs/Methylation_analysis.md

-**10)** Choose one probe ("cg25032595" and "cg16556145" respectively) from the CGI observed in yellow in the three Heatmaps produced from *Section 3 Comparing Methylation Heatmaps*.
+**10)** Choose one probe ("cg25032595" and "cg16556145" respectively) from the CGI (CpG Island) observed in yellow in the three Heatmaps produced from *Section 3 Comparing Methylation Heatmaps*.
 As shown in Figure 5-6, the two probes are found in the "Esteller" heatmap as "cg16275739" is marked in blue and "cg18393747" is marked in red.

 ![](_static/images/Methylation/fig5-61.png)
 [**Figure 5-6: Probe location in the "Esteller" Heatmap**](_static/images/Methylation/fig5-61.png)